 The Public Body shall establish an evaluation committee to evaluate offerors’ proposals.
 The proposals shall be evaluated and scored based solely on the factors, weighting, and process identified in the Request for Proposals and in any addenda published by the Public Body.
 Discussions may be conducted with Responsible Offerors who submit proposals determined to be reasonably susceptible of being selected for award, for the purpose of clarification to assure full understanding of, and responsiveness to, the solicitation requirements.
 Offerors shall be accorded fair and equal treatment with respect to any opportunity for discussion and revision of proposals, and such revisions may be permitted after submission and prior to award for the purpose of obtaining best and final offers.
 In conducting discussions, there shall be no disclosure of any information derived from proposals submitted by competing offerors.
 Public bodies may request best and final proposals from offerors.

 The Public Body may initiate negotiations with the Offeror submitting the highest scored proposal.
-If the Public Body is unable to execute a Contract with the Offeror submitting the highest scored proposal, negotiations with that Offeror may be suspended or terminated and the Public Body may proceed to negotiate with the next highest scored proposer.
-Public bodies shall continue in accordance with this procedure until a Contract agreement is reached or the selection process is terminated.
+If the Public Body is unable to successfully negotiate and execute an Agreement with the Offeror submitting the highest scored proposal, negotiations with that Offeror may be suspended or terminated and the Public Body may proceed to negotiate with the next highest scored proposer.
+Public bodies may continue in accordance with this procedure until an Agreement is reached or the selection process is terminated.

 The Public Body shall notify all Offerors of the selection decision and make a selection summary of the final proposals available to all Offerors within two business days of such notification.
-If the Public Body receives a timely written protest, the Public Body may not execute a Contract until two business days after the final protest decision is transmitted to the protestor.
+If the Public Body receives a timely written protest, the Public Body may not execute an Agreement until two business days after the final protest decision is transmitted to the protestor.
 The protestor must submit its protest in accordance with the published protest procedures.

-The Private Entity awarded the Contract shall provide a payment bond for the contracted amount.
+The Private Entity awarded the Agreement shall provide a payment bond for the contracted amount.
 The Public Body may require the Private Entity to provide a performance bond and may review relevant financial and other information submitted during the solicitation process in deciding whether to require such performance bond.

-The public disclosure and inspection requirements set forth in RCW 39.10.470 shall apply to procurements under RCW 39.10.500 through .580, and statements of qualifications, proposals, and other documents and information submitted as part of the RFQ-RFP process shall be treated as proposals by design build finalists pursuant to RCW 39.10.470(3).
+The public disclosure and inspection requirements set forth in RCW 39.10.470 shall apply to procurements under RCW 39.10.500 through .580, and statements of qualifications, proposals, and other documents and information submitted as part of the RFQ-RFP process shall be treated in the same manner as proposals by design build finalists pursuant to RCW 39.10.470(3).

 RCW 39.10.520

-(a) The Request for Proposals regarding a Public-Private Agreement shall contain a draft form of Contract or agreement to be executed between the successful Offeror and the Public Body upon award.
-The draft must not materially differ from the draft presented to the Public-Private Project Subcommittee pursuant to 39.10.580.
+(a) The Request for Proposals regarding a Public-Private Agreement shall contain a draft form of Agreement to be executed between the successful Offeror and the Public Body upon award, and shall indicate any terms that are not subject to negotiation.

-(b) After selecting an Offeror’s proposal, and subject to provisions of RCW 39.10.510(e)(iii), the Public Body shall enter into the Public-Private Agreement with the selected Private Entity.
-An Affected Jurisdiction may be a party to a Public-Private Agreement entered into by another Public Body and a selected Private Entity or combination of private entities.
+(b) After selecting an Offeror’s proposal and completing negotiations with the Offeror, the Public Body may enter into the Public-Private Agreement with the selected Private Entity.
+An Affected Jurisdiction may be a party to a Public-Private Agreement entered into by another Public Body.

 (c) All Public-Private Agreements procured under RCW 39.10.500 through .580 shall include provisions expressly addressing each of the following: